 These experiences deepen your skillset, awareness of others, working knowledge, and employability.

-If you have excellent Year 13 results or a New Zealand Certificate in Science with outstanding merit, you may be able to fast-track your degree and gain direct entry to the second year of a Bachelor of Science.
+If you have excellent Year 13 results or a New Zealand Certificate in Science with outstanding merit, you may be able to fast-track your degree and gain direct entry to the second year of a Undergraduate.
 This gives students the opportunity to complete an honours degree in three years.

 UC's BSc in Astronomy offers broad training in many branches of science, making graduates highly employable.